stat20/old-course-materials/lectures/09/index.md

 ---
 title: "Lecture 9: Subsets"
-subtitle: "Describing subsets of data by filtering and grouped operations"
+subtitle: "Subsetting data by filtering"
-summary: "Describing subsets of data by filtering and grouped operations."
+summary: "Subsetting data by filtering."
 layout: single
 publishdate: "2022-02-07" # when the page will be renderable
 date: "2022-02-07"        # when the lecture was given